sixarchve/qris-latency-optimizer/README.md

   `PROCESSING` quickly.
 A background worker updates PostgreSQL to `SUCCESS` and invalidates the transaction cache.
 - Synchronous confirmation is kept as a baseline comparison endpoint.
+- Successful confirmations publish merchant notifications to RabbitMQ.
+A notification worker sends them to the merchant dashboard through `/ws`.
 - Prometheus records server latency, confirmation metrics, worker metrics, cache metrics, and client-reported request latency.
 - Toxiproxy exposes port `8081` to simulate rural 3G-like latency and bandwidth.